-New Zealand mosque shootings kill 49 in what White House calls 'act of hate'
+Dozens killed as gunman livestreams New Zealand mosque shootings

-WELLINGTON/CHRISTCHURCH (Reuters) - At least one gunman killed 49 people and wounded more than 40 during Friday prayers at two New Zealand mosques in the country’s worst ever mass shooting, which Prime Minister Jacinda Ardern condemned as terrorism.
+WELLINGTON/CHRISTCHURCH (Reuters) - A gunman shot dead 49 people and wounded more than 40 at two New Zealand mosques, some as they were kneeling at prayer, livestreaming online some of the killings that Prime Minister Jacinda Ardern condemned as terrorism.

-A gunman broadcast livestream footage on Facebook of the attack on one mosque in the city of Christchurch, mirroring the carnage played out in video games, after publishing a “manifesto” in which he denounced immigrants, calling them “invaders”.
+The gunman broadcast footage of the attack on one mosque in the city of Christchurch on Facebook, mirroring the carnage played out in video games, after publishing a “manifesto” in which he denounced immigrants, calling them “invaders”.

-New Zealand was placed on its highest security threat level, Ardern said, adding that “this can now only be described as a terrorist attack”.
+It was the worst ever mass killing in New Zealand which raised its security threat level to the highest, Ardern said, adding that “this can now only be described as a terrorist attack”.

 Police said three people were in custody including one man in his late 20s who had been charged with murder.
+He will appear in court on Saturday.

 “We were not chosen for this act of violence because we condone racism, because we are enclave for extremism,” Ardern said in a national address.
 “We were chosen for the fact that we are none of these things.
 It was because we represent diversity, kindness, compassion, a home for those who share our values.